C1rb/Abacus/README.md

   - Added the negative interger operations (which means that you can now solve negative expressions)

 Version 1.2
-- Rearranged the calculator keypad, enlargen the window and C button
+- Rearranged the calculator keypad
-- Paved the way for new feautures to be added
+- Enlargen the window and C button

 Feel free to use and improve my code.